howset/minishell/JOURNAL.md

 - Using the env in the parser is not as easy as it sounds.
 The reason is the env variables is part of all_data struct, which is not available in the parser.
 I passed the all_data struct to the parser, but it's not a good idea to pass it to the parser.
 I need to find a better way to handle this.
 I'll come back to this later. but for now env replacment works with `echo $HOME` .
 Variables inside quotes are not handled yet.
 - done environment variable replacement in parser.
 It works with `echo $HOME` and `echo "$HOME"`.
 In the process, I fixed the bug with hanlding double quotes.
 The code now handles double quotes properly.
 So now when doing ` echo "hello world"`, it will work properly.
 - ✅ fixed bug in `export` where it doesn't accept values with double quotes.
 For exmaple `export HOME="hello world"` will not work.
 Now it works.
+- ✅ Added an env variable with key `?` to the shell that holds the exit status of the last command.
+This way we can access the exit status of the last command using `$?`.
+For example, `echo $?` will print the exit status of the last command.

 ### 26.12.2024
 - Replaced first iteration of command table with command table of `r-command-table` branch